Rational Pontryagin classes and functor calculus: Natural transformations

-Two of the spaces in the homotopy fiber sequence of lemma~\ref{lem-natfib} are easy to understand.
-The space $\nat_{\pt}(L_2\Sfun_J,\mathfrak a_2)$ can be understood, since we understand natural transformations between homogeneous functors of the same degree (see lemma~\ref{lem-homfunsamedeg}).
-The space $\nat_{\pt}(T_2\Sfun_J,\mathfrak a_2)$ can be understood because

-and $\Sfun_J$ behaves in many ways like a (co)representable functor as can be seen by the following lemma.
+Now suppose that $\Efun=\Sfun_J$ in lemma~\ref{lem-natfib}.
+Then two of the spaces in the homotopy fiber sequence of lemma~\ref{lem-natfib} are easy to understand.
+The space $\Rnat_\pt(L_2\Sfun_J,\Afun)$ can be understood since we understand natural transformations between homogeneous functors of the same degree (see lemma~\ref{lem-homfunsamedeg}).
+The space $\Rnat_\pt(\Sfun_J,\Afun)$ can be understood because $\Sfun_J$ behaves in many ways like a (co)representable functor, as shown in the following lemma.